maheshsabnis/intern_aug_blaze/README.md

     - To Update the record click on 'Update' button of the table row and load selected Product from the table row in Textbox and DropDown list.
 Update the data and click on Save button, this must be updated in ObjectSTore and table must be refreshed with updated values (Monday)
     - To Delete record, click on Delete button of the Table row (Monday)
     - Add a serach textbox above the table to search record based on CategoryNAme, Manufacturer, ProductName, DFescription (MOnday)

+# Date 23-08-2021
+1. Create  personInfo entry form using following fields
+    - FirstName, MiddleName, LastName, Age, Gender, Email, Address, Phone Number, MObile Number
+    - Validate the Data ENtry based on Following validations
+        - FirstName, MiddleName, LastName
+            - MUST be Required and Must be Strings, use pattern attribute
+        - Age must be number in between 18 to 99
+        - EMail must be Email, use Pattern for Email, (Google it for Email Pattern)
+        - Phone Number must be in INdian Standard STD Format
+            - +(91)-(STD)-(PnoneNUmber)
+                - STD, can be at most 5 digits
+                - OPhonme Number must be maz 12 digits
+        - MObile NUmber must be in Indian STandard
+            - +91-(MOBILE Number)
+                - MUST be 10 Digits and must be Numeric
+        - Gender must be Male/Female/Transgender
+            - Must be selected from Radio Button List
+            - Any one of the Gendfer must be selected
+    - Submit button must be enabled when all entriled are entered
+    - If any entry is invalid, then show error messages next to each Text Element and text element must be red bordered for invalid entries else green for all valid entries